MicrosoftDocs/security/zero-trust/zero-trust-overview.md

 With Zero Trust, we move away from a trust-by-default perspective to a trust-by-exception one.
 An integrated capability to automatically manage those exceptions and alerts is important so you can more easily find and detect threats, respond to them, and prevent or block undesired events across your organization.

+**Zero Trust and the US Executive Order 14028 on Cybersecurity**

+[US executive order 14028, Improving the Nation's Cyber Security](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity), directs federal agencies on advancing security measures that drastically reduce the risk of successful cyberattacks against the federal government's digital infrastructure.
+On January 26, 2022, the [Office of Management and Budget (OMB)](https://www.whitehouse.gov/omb/) released the federal Zero Trust strategy in [memorandum 22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf), in support of EO 14028.

+>[!Note]
+>
+>Federal agencies working to adopt zero trust pricipals to meet Executive Order 14028 requirements should follow this [Zero Trust implementation guidance](https://aka.ms/ztguide)

 ## Next steps

 On this site you can find: